 Is it common?

 Yes, mild jaundice occurs in around 60 percent of all full-term newborn babies and up to 80 percent of premature babies; however, all babies will have elevated levels of bilirubin even if they don’t show signs of jaundice.
-A chemical in breast milk can also interfere with the breakdown of bilirubi initially until the baby is a few weeks old.
+A chemical in breast milk can also interfere with the breakdown of bilirubin initially until the baby is a few weeks old.
 Although it’s nothing to worry about, it is another contributing factor as to why so many babies get jaundice.

 Signs and symptoms

 Jaundice usually appears around the second or third day of a newborn’s life and the symptoms can vary depending on the baby and level of the condition.
 Here are some of the signs to look out for, as advised by Better Health Channel: